 Rather than spreading herself thin on multiple platforms, Christina McDonald, a USA Today bestselling thriller author, chose to focus the majority of her social media efforts on Facebook because she can target specific people with her ad campaigns on the platform: those interested in books and the genre she writes, thrillers.
 “Facebook’s targeting options mean that when I run ads,” she says, “I know exactly who I’m targeting, so my marketing time and budget isn’t wasted.
 From there, I’ve built up a community feel around my Facebook author page, making it a place where readers can get to know me as a person, as well as an author and a brand, and that builds a stronger bond.
 To me, connecting with my readers is the most important thing about marketing because connection equals trust, and readers buy from those they trust.
 Creating a deeper connection is how you convert followers into long-term readers.”

-Author M. J. Kuhn’s debut novel, Among Thieves, is coming out later in 2021, and two of her primary goals on social media are to sell books and connect with a fun community.
-So when she saw a New York Times article touting TikTok as a platform that garners book sales, she decided to experiment with the platform.
+Author M. J. Kuhn’s two primary goals on social media are to sell books and connect with a fun community.
+So back in 2021 when she saw a New York Times article touting TikTok as a platform that garners book sales, she decided to experiment with the platform.
 “I consider myself fairly tech-savvy,” she says, “but I’ve never felt as clueless as I did making my first video on the app.
 In my opinion, there’s a lot about the interface that isn’t super intuitive.
 But after a bit, you get the hang of it!
 The algorithm can be tricky, but I think it’s best to find a niche.
 For example, my most popular videos are all part of a series where I recommend books based on video games.
 It’s a fun way to connect with casual readers in the gaming community, as well as the usual BookTokers who also happen to like games!
 All in all, I’d recommend testing it out if you’re an author.
 Best case scenario, you go viral and sell tons of books.
 Worst case, you join a huge online community filled with fun nerds.”

 Before diving into a social network headfirst, determine who your target audience is and where they’re already hanging out online.
 That means doing some research!
 The time investment now will pay for itself in time you won’t waste later on platforms on which your audience isn’t particularly active.